Wallingford, Oxfordshire: Music festivals

-Starting in 2002 in the Cross Keys pub, BunkFest usually being held in the first week of September, has become the largest free multi-day festival in the UK with an attendance of over 25,000 in 2017.
+Starting in 2002 in the Cross Keys pub, BunkFest, usually being held in the first week of September, has become the largest free multi-day festival in the UK with an attendance of over 25,000 in 2017.
 The BunkFest folk music festival combines a broad range of folk music, dance displays, a beer festival and the local Bunk steam railway.
 It is a not-for-profit festival.
 The festival is intended to appeal to a wide audience.
 The main stage features light music and dancing during the day and lively folk-rock and world music acts in the evening.

 Other venues around the town feature a wide variety of acts, ranging from quiet, contemplative folk artists and singer-songwriters to raucous rock bands.
 It attracts between thirty and fifty dance sides.
 The dance programme has included Cotswold and Border Morris, Appalachian and Eastern European forms, as well as traditional Irish, Scottish and Welsh forms.
 Rug Fest is Wallingford's summer music festival located at the Wallingford Sport Park on the Hithercroft.
 Founded in 2008, RugFest took two years off due to site refurbishments, returning in 2018.
 The 2018 festival was headlined by Scouting for Girls.

 Vintage Car Rally

 Founded in 2002 the Wallingford vintage car rally takes place on the Kinecroft in mid May with a parade that includes the whole town.
-In 2018 the number of cars in the parade increased to over 350 with the total number of vehicles on show being just over 400.
+In 2018 the number of cars in the parade increased to over 350, with just over 400 vehicles on show overall.
 The event is run for local charitable causes and raised £14,000 in 2018, which brought the cumulative total to over £100,000.

+Local media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.

+Wallingford local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM, Greatest Hits Radio on 106.4 FM and Wallingford Radio, a community based radio station that broadcasts on 107.3 FM.